Pat Pitney: University of Alaska president

-The Pitney administration's academic focus has been on programs which directly benefit the Alaska economy, such as alternative energy, marine farming, health care education, heavy oil recovery, mining of critical minerals, and development of drone aircraft applications.
-In the face of budget cuts, Pitney has pushed forward the Alaska Native Success Initiative, which increases the involvement of Alaskan native students and faculty in University academics.
-She has also overseen the expansion of the UA Scholars Program and the Alaska Performance Scholarship, which encourage Alaskan high school graduates to attend college in Alaska.
+The Pitney administration's academic focus was on programs which directly benefit the Alaska economy, such as alternative energy, marine farming, health care education, heavy oil recovery, mining of critical minerals, and development of drone aircraft applications.
+In the face of budget cuts, Pitney pushed forward the Alaska Native Success Initiative, which increases the involvement of Alaskan native students and faculty in University academics.
+She also oversaw the expansion of the UA Scholars Program and the Alaska Performance Scholarship, which encourage Alaskan high school graduates to attend college in Alaska.
 During Pitney's presidency, University of Alaska enrollment increased by 4% between fall of 2022 and fall of 2024.
 Projections for 2025, reported in November 2025, forecast another 4% increase for the year.

 On November 13, 2025, Pitney announced that she would retire in May 2026.
+Her last day on the job was May 21.
+On that day, the university Board of Regents granted Pitney the title of "President Emeritus", which recognizes "significant, meritorious contributions to the university".
+As of 2026, only three other presidents of the University of Alaska have been granted president emeritus status since the university's founding in 1917.

 Other activities

 Pitney joined the Board of Directors of First National Bank Alaska in October 2022.